luciusr16/rhcsa-labs/README.md

 # rhcsa-labs

-A collection of hands-on Linux system administration labs focused on RHCSA exam topics
+This is a collection of hands-on Linux system administration labs I covered while preparing for the Red Hat Certified System Administrator (RHCSA) exam.

-## Purpose
-This repository documents practical Linux labs covering core system administration tasks such as storage, users, services, networking, and troubleshooting.

-## Topics Covered
+## Topics I Covered
 - Storage (LVM, ext4, XFS)
 - Users & Groups
 - Permissions & ACLs
+- Security and SELinux
+- File navigation
-- systemd & Services
+- System-maintenance & Services
 - Networking & firewalld
 - Logging & Troubleshooting
+- Automating manual taks with bash scripts

 Each lab includes:
-- Goal
+- The Goal
-- Environment
+- The Environment the task was undertaken.
-- Step-by-step commands
+- The Step-by-step bash commands
-- Notes and lessons learned
+- Finally some notes and lessons I learnt at the end.